harrywhite4/failrunner-django/README.md

 - To run a job on travis-ci.org `failrunner -j jobnumber --org`
 - To specify manage.py path `failrunner -j jobmnumber -p /path/to/manage/`
 - For all cli options `failrunner --help`

+# Contributing
+Contributions welcome.
+Use `python -m unittest` to run tests.